 With this larger space, Chris and Randy let their creativity run amuck.
 Donations were made to support the bonfire activities and the end of the night.
 Continued growth and visitors quickly forced the Haunted House to move to an even larger metal warehouse on the grounds operating only one weekend around Halloween.
 Averaging 200 to 300 visitors that weekend alone became very hard to handle for this small group of scare technicians.

 In 2003, the Haunted House partnered with the Bentonville Breakfast Lions Club and began a new era that would take this small operation to the big leagues.
 Lions Terry Franklin, Tom Gray and Ron Guadian were instrumental in this merger and continue to play key roles today.
 Ron funded the construction of a new building on the grounds which is the current location of Nightmares Haunted House.
 The first year Ron would drive the visitors to the Haunted House from Kozy Heat in a truck.
 The second year, Chris and Randy had the idea to incorporate a scary bus ride, complete with a movie playing and a crazy bus driver that made the ride feel like a roller coaster.

 The bus became an attraction of its own and when paired with a great Haunted House- the Nightmares Haunted House and Phantom 13 bus ride took off.
 Today, the Lions Club handles ticket sales and concessions, while also getting to decide which charitable organizations to donate the Haunted House’s profits.
 The actors are primarily high school students who are donating their time.
 Overtime, Chris and Randy have brought on new partners who bring additional creativity and resources that have contributed to record breaking visitor counts each year.
 In 2017 alone, over 12,400 people visited Nightmares Haunted House thanks to the efforts of our staff and continued record breaking visitor counts each year.

 Chris Michaels Founder, Bus Driver and Creative Design (The Boss)

 Randy Guadian The Bus, Sound, Technology, Creative Design, and longtime partner

-Jeff Newton Control Room, Video, Technology, and Creative Design (and a Lion)
+Jeff Newton Control Room, Video, Technology, and Creative Design (Lion President)